ni/nimi-python/docs/nidcpower/class.rst

         Specifies whether to initialize the session with independent channels.
-If true, this method dispatches the initialization routine to :py:meth:`nidcpower.Session._initialize_with_independent_channels`.
-Otherwise, initialization is
-        performed by :py:meth:`nidcpower.Session._initialize_with_channels`.

-        Note: Initializing a session with :py:meth:`nidcpower.Session._initialize_with_channels` is deprecated.
+Set this argument to False on legacy applications or if you are unable to upgrade your NI-DCPower driver runtime.